 The sink is ridiculous and circular and you can hardly fit anything inside it, which is pants when the dishwasher is out of order.

 I cannot wait to see the back of the old kitchen!

 So what do I want in a new kitchen?

 The plans include moving the door to the corner rather than the middle of the room, so that there can be useful, long work surfaces all the way along the side.

 The sink will stay by the window but will become a bigger, double sink perfect for washing up.

-I’m going to choose lighter, more modern cupboards and worktops and paint the walls in a light neutral tone so that it doesn’t look dark, gloomy and depressing.
+I’m going to choose lighter, more modern cupboards and worktops and paint the walls in a light neutral tone for a light and airy kitchen so that it doesn’t look dark, gloomy and depressing.